Kerberos langebadreae: Postcranial skeleton

 The postcranial skeleton of Kerberos is known from a fibula and several foot bones, including the astragalus, the calcaneus, the first, second, and third metatarsals, and two middle phalanges.
-The fibula and tibia do not appear to have been fused, and both the distal and proximal heads were large, indicating that the fibula was capable of significant rotation; a simialr condition is seen in felids (cats) and ursids (bears), as well as in Hyaenodon.
+The fibula and tibia do not appear to have been fused, and both the distal and proximal heads were large, indicating that the fibula was capable of significant rotation; a similar condition is seen in felids (cats) and ursids (bears), as well as in Hyaenodon.
 K. langebadreae's lower limb bones had adaptations for a plantigrade posture, one where the foot is flat and the heel contacts the ground, as in bears.
 The trochlea of the astragalus was shallow with a groove, and its overall morphology is indicative of terrestriality.
 The calcaneus was short and robust, as were the metatarsals.
 It is likely that K. langebadreae led a terrestrial mode of life, though was not cursorial like taxa such as Hyaenodon were.
 Plantigrade locomotion appears to have been the primitive condition among hyainailourines, and was lost in later taxa, such as Simbakubwa, particularly with a shift towards more open habitats.

 Palaeoecology

 Montespieu, the locality where Kerberos was found, is part of the Sables du Castrais fauna which is thought to be of Bartonian age.
 K. langebadreae was likely coeval with another large hyainailourine, Paroxyaena, though there is a possibility that it was slightly older.
 Most of the taxa contemporary with these two genera, such as hyaenodontines and proviverrines, were considerably smaller, and were thus unlikely to have competed directly; indeed, hyaenodontines appear to have had a greater impact on proviverrines than hyainailourines did.
 Based on the sheer disparity between the body sizes of hyainailourines and the taxa already present, the former appear to have taken niches unoccipied by other mammals upon their arrival.
-A large non-mammalian predator was present in the area, though, in the form of the sebecid genus Dentaneosuchus, whose extinction has been suggested to correlate with the arrival of large mammalian predators.
+A large non-mammalian predator was present in the area in the form of the sebecid genus Dentaneosuchus.
+While it has been suggested the extinction of Dentaneosuchus was correlate with the arrival of large mammalian predators, this hypothesis hasn’t been tested.
 K. langebadreae was capable of both hunting and scavenging, and its describers speculated that it may have been ecologically similar to striped and spotted hyenas.
 Predators with a body mass in excess of 25 kg often prey on animals as large as, or larger than, themselves, so K. langebadreae likely hunted the large ungulates it coexisted with, such as the artiodactyl, Choeropotamus, and the perissodactyls, Lophiodon and Palaeotherium.